This post may contain affiliate links. Please read our disclosure policy.

 Ingredients and Ingredient Notes

-• Chicken – I prefer using chicken pieces, such as chicken legs or thighs bone-in and skin-on.
-However, you can jerk a whole chicken or your favourite cut of the chicken as well.
+• Chicken Pieces – such as chicken legs or bone-in chicken thighs with the chicken skin on.
+However, feel free to jerk a whole bird or your favourite cut as desired.

-• Olive Oil – used to help the seasoning stick to the chicken, as well as to prevent the chicken from sticking to the grill.
+• Olive Oil – used to help the seasoning stick to the chicken skin, as well as to prevent from sticking.

-• Caribbean Green Seasoning – this is the perfect marinade or flavour enhancer for a variety of foods including this jerk chicken.
-If not using, see below for additional ingredients.
+• Caribbean Green Seasoning – this is the perfect marinade or flavour enhancer made with fresh ingredients like fresh thyme, fresh ginger, scotch bonnets, habanero peppers or hot peppers and green onions.
+If not using, see below for additional marinade ingredients.

-• Browning – this is used to add flavour as well as the deep brown colour to the jerk chicken.
+• Homemade Browning Sauce – this is used to add flavour as well as the deep brown colour to the jerk chicken, you can also choose to use soy sauce.

-• All-Purpose Seasoning – this delicious blend of herbs and spices add a burst of flavour and includes all the necessary seasonings such as garlic and onion powder, paprika/smoked paprika, thyme, allspice etc.
+• All Purpose Seasoning – this delicious blend of herbs and spices add a burst of flavour and includes all the necessary seasonings such as garlic and onion powder, paprika/smoked paprika, thyme, allspice, black pepper etc.

-• Seasoned Salt – can be used interchangeably with all-purpose seasoning depending on the blend, however has a higher amount of salt.
+• Homemade Seasoning Salt – can be used interchangeably with all-purpose seasoning depending on the blend, however has a higher amount of salt.
 Alternatively you can simply use salt.

 Additional Ingredients if Not Using Green Seasoning